MITgcm/MITgcm/optim/README.md

 make
 ```
 because `INCLUDEDIRS` points to `../verification/tutorial_global_oce_optim/build/`.

-Note, that there is an alternative optimization package [optim_m1qn3](
-https://github.com/mjlosch/optim_m1qn3) that is based on the latest
-(and last) version of [m1qn3](https://who.rocq.inria.fr/Jean-Charles.Gilbert/modulopt/optimization-routines/m1qn3/m1qn3.html).

 This is the content of the old README.
 It describes some sort of
 interface, i.e. the header of the control and gradient vectors written